mookid8000/Cirqus/README.md

 we subscribe to `CounterIncremented` which requires that we implement the `Handle` method.

-In addition to the two required properties, `Id` and `LastGLobalSequenceNumber`, we've added a property for the current value of the counter, a property for the secret business value, and a list that can contain the 10 most recent business value.
+In addition to the two required properties, `Id` and `LastGLobalSequenceNumber`, we've added a property for the current value of the counter (`CurrentValue`), a property for the secret business value (`SecretBizValue`), and a list that can contain the 10 most recent business values (`SomeRecentBizValues`).

 Note how the `IViewContext` gives access to a `Load` method that can be used by the view to load aggregate roots if it needs to invoke domain logic to extract certain values out of the domain (like e.g. our secret business value).

-Note also how an aggregate root must be loaded by specifying a global sequence number which will serve as a "roof" for applied event, thus ensuring that the loaded aggregate root has the version that corresponds to the time when the event was emitted, thus allowing for consistent replaying of events.
-It also allows for poking back and forth in time ;)  (but that's another story....)
+Note also how an aggregate root must be loaded by specifying a global sequence number which will serve as a "roof" for applied event, thus ensuring that the loaded aggregate root has the version that corresponds to the time when the event was emitted, thus allowing for eternally consistent replay of events.
+It also allows for peeking back and forth in time, but that's a story for another time... ;)